Employment Bill

 The bill makes several key changes:

-• Worker Representative Directors: Requires larger companies (those with 250+ workers, 100+ workers who trigger the right via a prescribed procedure, or those with pre-tax profits over £2.5 million) to include at least one-third worker representative directors on their boards.
-These directors will provide worker perspectives but not directly represent worker interests.
-Trade unions will be involved in the nomination and election process for these directors.
+- Worker Representative Directors: Requires qualifying companies (those with 250+ workers, 100+ workers who trigger the right, or £2.5 million+ pre-tax profit) to include worker representatives, comprising at least one-third of the board.
+These directors focus on bringing the worker perspective, not directly representing worker interests.

 Government Spending